-In December 2018, we entered into the Janssen agreement to co-promote SIMPONI[®] in the United States.
+In December 2018, we entered into the Janssen agreement to co-promote SIMPONI® in the United States.
 We are responsible for the costs associated with our sales force over the course of such co-promotion.
-Janssen is responsible for all other aspects of the commercialization of SIMPONI[®] under the Janssen agreement.
-In exchange for our sales and co-promotional services, we are entitled to a tiered promotion fee ranging from \$750 to \$1,250 per prescription based on the incremental increase in total prescribed units of SIMPONI[®] for that quarter over a predetermined baseline.
+Janssen is responsible for all other aspects of the commercialization of SIMPONI® under the Janssen agreement.
+In exchange for our sales and co-promotional services, we are entitled to a tiered promotion fee ranging from \$750 to \$1,250 per prescription based on the incremental increase in total prescribed units of SIMPONI® for that quarter over a predetermined baseline.
 The predetermined average baseline for the initial term of 18 months is approximately 29,000 prescribed units per quarter, subject to adjustment under certain circumstances.

-Our obligations relating to sales and co-promotion services for SIMPONI[®] is a series of single performance obligations since Janssen simultaneously receives and consumes the benefits provided by our sales and co-promotional services.
+Our obligations relating to sales and co-promotion services for SIMPONI® is a series of single performance obligations since Janssen simultaneously receives and consumes the benefits provided by our sales and co-promotional services.
 The method for measuring progress towards satisfying the performance obligations is based on prescribed units in excess of the contractual baseline at the contractual rate earned per unit since the agreement is cancelable.
 As of December 31, 2018, there were no performance obligations under the agreement and no consideration had been received.
-We began co-promoting SIMPONI® in the three months ended March 31, 2019 and recognized revenue of approximately \$100,000.
+We began co-promoting SIMPONI® in early 2019 and recognized revenue of approximately \$404,000 during the six months ended June 30, 2019.

-Long Lived Assets
+Long-lived Assets